Izocel/Minecraft-Whitelist-Discord-Bot/README.md

 - #### MC.Server must enforce whitelist for it to be managed (server.properties->enforce-white-list).
 - #### MC.Server must iplement a whitelist for it to be managed (server.properties->white-list).
 - #### MC.Server must have a bound IP (server.properties->server-ip).
-- #### (Comming soon) Player can request to be registered via Discord® but MC.whitelist always have the last word for allowed connecions.
+- #### Player can request to be registered via Discord® but MC.whitelist always have the last word for allowed connecions.
-- #### Upon registeration player have 24h to log into the MC.server to confirm their identity and be whitelisted.
+- #### Upon registeration player have 24h to log into the MC.server to confirm their identity and be whitelisted else the player will have to make a new registration.
 - #### Players Minecraft® UUID must be unique on the server.
 - #### A Minecraft® account can only be linked to `1` Discord® account.
       - This could be updated in the future allowing player to update their Discord® association to MC.